jdmonin/JSettlers2/doc/Readme.developer.md

 or PostgreSQL installed and configured, or the sqlite jdbc driver for a file-based local database.

-This project was designed to build with gradle or ant, and from within an IDE like eclipse.
-Gradle builds output to `build/libs/`, ant outputs to `target/`.
+This project was designed to build with gradle 4 or 5, and from within an IDE like eclipse.
+Gradle builds output to `build/libs/`.

-If not using an IDE like eclipse, check the `build.xml` file.
+If not using an IDE like eclipse, check the `build.gradle` file.
 There may be build variables you may want to change locally.
-These can be changed by creating a `build.properties` file, or from the ant command line by passing a `-Dname=value` parameter.
+These can be changed by creating a `build.properties` file, or from the gradle command line by passing a `-Dname=value` parameter.

-There are several build targets, here are the most useful ones:
+There are several gradle build tasks; here are the most useful ones:

-- `build`: create project jar files. (default)
+- `build`: create project jar files; also runs unit tests. (default)
+- `assemble`: create jars but don't run unit tests
+- `test`: run unit tests
+- `extraTest`: run unit tests, create jars, and run a few lengthy extra tests
 - `clean`: clean the project of all generated files

+The old Ant `build.xml` file also contains:

 - `dist-src`: create a tarball of the source tree (jsettlers-2.x.xx-src.tar.gz)
 - `dist-full`: `build` & `dist-src` and a tarball of the source + built JARs (jsettlers-2.x.xx-full.tar.gz)
 - `javadoc`: create JavaDoc files in "target/docs/api"
 - `build-i18neditor`: create `PTE.jar` for maintaining i18n translations (not built by default)

-All files created by building are in the `target` directory, including JARs, Java .class files, and JavaDoc files.
+All files created by Ant builds are in the `target` directory, including JARs, Java .class files, and JavaDoc files.
 Distribution tarballs, zip files, and installation files are placed in `target/dist`.
 If you run dist-src or dist-full, run the `dist-tar-clean` target afterwards to remove temp files.